letmein-vr/STALKER2-UEVR/README.md

 | **PDA** | Left chest | Right |
 | **Weapon Attachments (default off)** | Left shoulder | Left |

-> **Note:** The mod automatically adjusts these zones depending on whether you play seated or standing.

 * **D-Pad Controls:** Activate using the **Right Controller Thumb Rest** and **Left Thumbstick**.
 You can change this via usual UEVR Input tab.
 * **Leaning:** Enabled via **Left Trigger**.
 If movement becomes very slow, Lean is likely toggled on!
 * **Haptic Feedback:** Controllers vibrate when successfully interacting with a body zone or the flashlight/NVG.